 In less than a year the eyes of the world will be on the Bay Area.
 On February 7th, 2016, Super Bowl 50 will be held at the home of the San Francisco 49ers, Levi’s Stadium in Santa Clara.
 The event is expected to generate millions of visitors to our region with all of the Bay Area benefiting from the increased tourism in a traditional off season.
 Sonoma County will greatly benefit after being named the official wine supplier and official destination partner for Super Bowl 50.

 It may be a little surprising that Sonoma County was picked over Napa Valley to be the official wine and destination partner but locally we know how both counties are amazing in their own way.
 If you spend a day wine tasting locally you are bound to hear a conversation about the differences between Napa and Sonoma County Wine.
+And rice cooker buyers guide helped me.
 Just in case you were curious or are asked by a Super Bowl tourist here are a few tips: